CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 1: Load Balancing and Model Routing.md

    ![](./media/ex1-t1p3.png)

-1. Now, on the new terminal, run the following command to sign in to Azure from the terminal:
+1. Now, in the new terminal, run the following command to sign in to Azure from the terminal:

    ```
    az login